mcarrickscott/modarith/simd/README.md

 Replace the *field.c* code in *rfc7748_simd.c* and compile and run the program again.

+# Experimental SIMT implementation

+Versions of the scripts are now provided that generate code suitable for Nvidia GPUs.
+Code is generated in CUDA which is basically C/C++ for GPUs.
+GPUs allow massive throughput at the cost of latency.
+Each core implements a simple and rather slow 32-bit architecture -- but there are typically thousands of them.
+To use these scripts an Nvidia graphics card is required, plus the Nvidia
+CUDA software development toolkit -- in particular the nvcc compiler.

+## Quick Start

+The setup is the same as for the original scripts.
+Make sure all dependencies are available.
+Generate the finite field arithmetic for an X25519 elliptic curve

+	python3 pseudo_cuda.py X25519

+First run the *time* application which has been created by the script to get benchmark timings.
+Next drop the generated file *field.cu* into *rfc7748_simt.cu*.
+Compile as

+	nvcc -O2 rfc7748_simt.c -lcpucycles -o rfc7748_simt

+When the program is run, a pair of test vectors from RFC7748 are calculated simultaneously, timings are taken, and a double key exchange is performed.
+Next generate the finite field arithmetic for the larger X448 curve

+	python3 monty_cuda.py X448

+Replace the *field.cu* code in *rfc7748_simt.cu* and compile and run the program again.

 # Application

-Two, four or eight protocol executions can be carried out simultaneously, which can be somewhat faster that executing them serially, one after another.
+Two, four or eight or more protocol executions can be carried out simultaneously, which can be somewhat faster that executing them serially, one after another.
 For example a TLS server can calculate both its own public key and a shared secret at the same time.